KonradHoeffner/rickview/README.md

     RUST_LOG=rickview=debug cargo run

 ## Motivation
-Existing RDF browsers like [LodView](https://github.com/LodLive/LodView/) look great but use too much hardware ressources as they are based on interpreted or garbage collected languages.
+Existing RDF browsers like [LodView](https://github.com/LodLive/LodView/) look great but use too much hardware resources as they are based on interpreted or garbage collected languages.
 This leads to long wait times and out of memory errors on typical small scale research VMs with dozens of docker containers for longtime archival of finished research projects, whose results should still be available to enable reproducible science.

 ## Goals